ArdalanJaf/teach/README.md

 - **Readability:** Prefer readable class names (`btn`, `alert`) inside components
 - **Scalability:** Structure code to allow future theming, accessibility, and analytics
 - **Focus on UX:** Error states, loading feedback, and input validation handled at the component level

 ---

+## 🤖 AI System Design

+### Multi-Model Architecture

+- Use different AI models for different tasks to balance **cost, speed, and quality**:

+  - **OpenAI GPT-3.5-turbo** for general feedback and grammar correction
+  - **Claude/Mixtral** or open models for basic scaffolding or faster suggestions
+  - **Higher-cost models (e.g. GPT-4)** reserved for premium features or edge cases

+### Feedback Oversight

+- Implement a **secondary AI layer** to audit or review the primary AI's feedback

+  - Ensure correctness, bias mitigation, tone, and appropriateness
+  - May involve simple logic checks, confidence scoring, or LLM critique prompts

+### Customization and Training

+- Long-term plan includes:

+  - Collecting anonymized training data from user submissions (with consent)
+  - Fine-tuning lightweight models on writing types, error patterns, and exam formats
+  - Incorporating user-level tuning for adaptive learning paths

+---